-- Unreturned phone calls from hospital staff
+- Unreturned phone calls from hospital staff.

-- Overly careful or concerned hospital staff
+- Overly careful or concerned hospital staff.

 - Mention of the hospital’s legal department.

-- Implication by a staff member that you might want to talk with an attorney
+- Implication by a staff member that you might want to talk with an attorney.

-While the purpose of malpractice lawsuits is to award financial compensation to injured parties, there is another benefit: When errors are exposed, hospitals and other medical facilities are forced to recognize these problems and make the necessary changes.
+While the purpose of malpractice lawsuits is to award financial compensation to injured parties, there is another benefit: When errors are exposed, hospitals and other medical facilities are forced to recognize these problems and make necessary changes.
 With new policies in place, everyone is safer.
-Lawsuits brought by Friedman, Domiano & Smith have led to the creation of in-house training programs and systems for preventing errors as well as greater surgeon awareness of potential surgical problems.
+Lawsuits brought by Friedman, Domiano & Smith have led to the creation of in-house training programs and systems for preventing error, as well as greater surgeon awareness of potential surgical problems.
 If you decide to proceed with a lawsuit, you may be helping others by compelling hospitals to make needed policy changes.

 Get Your Free Consultation